-Focusing on continuous processes, the need to design of a systematic approach that will minimize investment costs and potential risks .
+Focusing on continuous processes, the need to design of a systematic approach that will minimize investment costs and potential risks increase.
+A stable, optimised continuous process has the potential to return products of consistently high quality, decreasing the risk of batch-to-batch variability.
 A robust, integrated experimental/computational approach can serve as the tool to obtain the information required for the design of an efficient, continuous bioprocess.
 However, currently, there are no standardized methods indicating the nature and the amount of the experiments that will provide the essential information needed for the optimization of the system.
 As a result, the information coming from experiments is often overwhelming and requires costly and time-consuming procedures to be retrieved.
 To complement and facilitate experimentation, comes the design of advanced computational tools that provides a solid basis for cost-free simulations, comparisons of different operating scenarios, as well as design of tailor-made experiments, thus minimizing labour cost and time (Royle et al., 2013).
 In this space, here, we are focusing on the design of an advanced control strategy for a semi-continuous separation process aiming to: (i) overcome challenges stemming from unavailable online measurements, (ii) maintain high product purity and yield and (iii) tackle variability in the composition of the feed stream.

 Case study: End-to-end process control for a semi-continuous chromatographic separation process